flow-io/flow-tcp-client/README.md

 #### 'connect'

-The socket emits a `connect` event upon successfully establishing a socket connection.
+The client emits a `connect` event upon successfully establishing a socket connection.
 To register a listener,

 ``` javascript
 client.addListener( 'connect', function onConnect() {